lizie29u/Natural_Language_Processing/README.md

 ### Natural Language Processing

-We used NLTK and Python to tokenize the texts for each coin.
-From this we were able to derive the following visualizations:
+I used NLTK and Python to tokenize the texts for each coin.
+From this, the following visualizations were derived:

  (1) the top 10 words for each coin: